 4- Emplea las reglas del periodismo:

-- No escondas el titular (don’t bury the lead): di de que se trata el mensaje al principio.
+- No escondas el titular (don’t bury the lede): di de que se trata el mensaje al principio.
 No ofrezcas muchos detalles personales.

 - ¿Por qué?

 5- Termina el mensaje de manera apropiada y profesional: Atentamente,

 Ahora, envíame un correo electrónico: firstname.lastname@example.org en que el problema es “Perdí el examen oral parcial…”

 This thread of professional correspondence in which you avoid depositing your problems in someone else’s inbox with be a thread I’ll continue to weave throughout my language courses–along with the explicit ties to students’ future careers.